DannyQuah/DannyQuah.github.io/_posts/2025-07-11-Pricing-China-Shock.md

 Danny Quah
 Jul 2025

 Synopsis: The China Shock can be measured in terms of import flows or, alternatively, as a price effect.
-Adopting the latter perspective, i.e., pricing the China Shock, helps explain, through a wage-price mechanism, why attempting to protect specific sectors ends up, in reality, penalizing those same sectors.
+Adopting the latter perspective, i.e., pricing the China Shock, helps explain, through a wage-price mechanism, why industrial policy attempting to protect specific sectors ends up, in reality, penalizing those same sectors.

 ____